Is a VPN worth it? When and why to pay for one

 - Extra features.
 Each additional feature that comes with a VPN ensures more security.
 Features like split tunneling, obfuscation, or threat protection are becoming rather essential nowadays.

 - Unblocking capabilities.
-Bypassing geo-restricted content is a major concern not only for heavily-restricted countries.
+Bypassing geo-restricted content is a major perk of a good VPN.
 So, when selecting a VPN, make sure it unblocks your favorite streaming platforms and other websites.

 - Compatibility.
-It’s the 21st century, and browsing on more than one device in your day is natural.
-That’s why it’s crucial that a VPN has native apps for all major platforms and allows you many simultaneous connections.
+It’s crucial that a VPN has native apps for all major platforms and supports many simultaneous connections.

 Bottom line